haniffalab/FCA_yolkSac/README.md

 # FCA Human Yolksac study
-## Botting, Goh, Webb and Rose et al., 2022, In submission to Nature, 'Multi-organ functions of yolk sac during human early development'
+## Botting, Goh, Webb and Rose et al., 2022, 'Multi-organ functions of yolk sac during human early development'

 ### This repository contains all code relating to the anaylsis of the Human Cell Atlas: Fetal Cell Atlas - Yolk Sac project.